UniversalDataTool/udt-format/interfaces/image_pixel_segmentation.md

     */

-    // Allowed area to annotate on the image "allowedArea": { "x": 0, "y": 0, "width": 1, "height": 1 }, // by default, the entire image
+    // Allowed area to annotate on the image
+    // Note: This can also be placed on individual samples "allowedArea": { "x": 0, "y": 0, "width": 1, "height": 1 }, // by default, the entire image

     // The engine to use for automatic segmentation (filling in pixels with guesses)